Please enable JavaScript

 Atomic force microscopy image of a hair in air (a) and in water (b).

-Source: BALDESCHWIELER J. D. et al. Atomic force microscopy of human hair cuticles: a microscopic study of environmental effects on hair morphology.
-The Journal of Investigative Dermatology (1995).
+Source: BALDESCHWIELER J. D. & al. Atomic force microscopy of human hair cuticles: A microscopic study of environmental effects on hair morphology.
+The Journal of investigative dermatology (1995).

-Moisturising, or more precisely conditioning, hair involves preventing water from entering and leaving it.
-To do this, the cuticle scales must be thoroughly smoothed.
-This is achieved notably through the systematic application of a conditioner after each wash.
-Indeed, the use of a conditioner flattens the cuticle scales along the hair shaft thanks to the cationic surfactants it contains.
-This treatment also increases the adherence of the cuticle scales to the hair shaft, which enhances the hair’s light-reflecting capacity and reduces friction between the hair fibres.
+Hydrating, or rather conditioning one’s hair, involves preventing water from entering and leaving the hair.
+To achieve this, the cuticle scales must be properly smoothed.
+This is notably achieved through the systematic application of a conditioner after each wash.
+Indeed, using a conditioner flattens the cuticle scales along the hair shaft thanks to the cationic surfactants it contains.
+This treatment also enhances the adhesion of the cuticle scales to the hair shaft, thereby improving the hair’s ability to reflect light and reducing friction between the hair fibres.

 It is also important to maintain the cuticle’s lipid barrier.
-This is where emollients and occlusive agents come in.
-Vegetable oils, such as coconut oil or apricot oil, which are rich in fatty acids, can form a film on the surface of the fibres, thus reducing water evaporation.
-Some studies have even shown that lauric acid, one of the main components of coconut oil, can penetrate the hair and reduce water-induced cuticle swelling as well as the stress this imposes on the hair fibres.
+This is where emollients and occlusive agents come into play.
+Vegetable oils, such as coconut oil or apricot oil, rich in fatty acids, can form a film on the surface of the fibres, thereby reducing water evaporation.
+Some studies have even shown that lauric acid, one of the main components of coconut oil, can penetrate the hair, reducing cuticle swelling caused by water and the stress this imposes on the hair fibres.

-Other studies have focused on the effect of nanoemulsions on the hydration of textured hair from a woman.
-Some hair fibres underwent a bleaching process, optionally followed by recolouring.
+Other studies have investigated the effect of nanoemulsions on the hydration of textured hair samples provided by a woman.
+Some hair fibres underwent a bleaching process, with or without subsequent recolouring.
 For information, a nanoemulsion is a mixture of two or more immiscible liquids in which one is finely dispersed in the other, forming droplets at the nanometre scale.
-Specifically, three nanoemulsions were studied: a control nanoemulsion, a version enriched with 7.5% coconut oil, and a third containing 7.5% coconut oil and 0.1% wine lees extract.
-These were applied to the three hair types, and their hydration was then observed.
+Specifically, three nanoemulsions were studied: a control nanoemulsion, a version enriched with 7.5% coconut oil and a third containing 7.5% coconut oil and 0.1% wine lees extract.
+These were applied to the three hair types and their hydration was then observed.

 Control nanoemulsion7.37.37.2